wkolowski/Type-Theory-Wishlist/README.md

 - [Generic functional programming](https://gitlab.inria.fr/fpottier/mpri-2.4-public/blob/8485cc50346803d661e1ea4c5b8e485ccad18f66/agda/04-generic/Desc.lagda.rst)

 **Status: induction-recursion is implemented in Agda and in Idris 1 (or at least this is what Wiki claims), and there was an experimental branch of Coq that implemented it a long time ago.
 In general, however, it is not mainstream.
 Implementation should not be problematic.**

+TODO:
+- Is the `is` syntax sugar for single-constructor pattern matching of any use with inductive-recursive types?

 ## [Recursive Families](Induction/IndicesThatCompute) <a id="recursive-families"></a> [↩](#toc)